aphyr/distsys-class/README.markdown

   - Ideally, you want a *slider* for rigorousness
   - Quick example-based tests that run in a few seconds
   - More thorough property-based tests that can run overnight
-  - Establish invariants
   - Be able to simulate an entire cluster in-process
   - Control concurrent interleavings with simulated networks
+  - Automated hardware faults

 ### "It's Slow"

-- The worst bug you'll ever hear is "it's slow"
+- Jeff Hodges: The worst bug you'll ever hear is "it's slow"
   - Happens all the time, really difficult to localize
   - Because the system is distributed, have to profile multiple nodes
     - Not many profilers are built for this
+    - Sigelman et al, 2010: Dapper, a Large-Scale Distributed Systems Tracing Infrastructure
+    - Zipkin
+    - Big tooling investment
   - Profilers are good at finding CPU problems
     - But high latency is often a sign of IO, not CPU
     - Disk latency
     - Network latency
     - GC latency
     - Queue latency
+  - Try to localize problem using application-level metrics
+    - Then dig in to process and OS performance

 ### Instrument everything

-- Slowness (and outright errors) in prod stem from interacting systems
+- Slowness (and outright errors) in prod stem from the interactions *between* systems
-  - Because your thorough test suite verified that the node was mostly correct
+  - Why?
+Because your thorough test suite probably verified that the single system was mostly correct
   - So we need a way to understand what the system is doing in prod
+    - In relation to its dependencies
     - Which can, in turn, drive new tests
   - In a way, good monitoring is like continuous testing
+   - But not a replacement: these are distinct domains
+   - Both provide assurance that your changes are OK
   - Want high-frequency monitoring
-    - Production behaviors often take place on 1ms scales
+    - Production behaviors can take place on 1ms scales
       - TCP incast
-      - ~1ms resolution
+      - ~1ms resolution *ideally*
     - Ops response time, in the limit, scales linearly with observation latency
       - ~1 second end to end latency
     - Ideally, millisecond latencies, maybe ms resolution too
+      - Usually cost-prohibitive; back off to 1s or 10s
       - Sometimes you can tolerate 60s
   - And for capacity planning, hourly/daily seasonality is more useful
   - Instrumentation should be tightly coupled to the app
     - Measure only what matters
       - Responding to requests is important
-      - Nodes are essentially irrelevant
+      - Node CPU doesn't matter as much
     - Key metrics for most systems
       - Apdex: successful response WITHIN latency SLA
       - Latency profiles: 0, 0.5, 0.95, 0.99, 1